Mini-Gaunt/wine-tkg-osu-git/wine-tkg-git/README.md

 ## PLEASE DO NOT REPORT BUGS ENCOUNTERED WITH THIS AT WINEHQ OR VALVESOFTWARE, REPORT HERE INSTEAD !

-Wine-tkg is a build-system aiming at easier custom wine builds creation.
+Wine-tkg-osu is a build-system aiming at easier custom wine-osu build creation.

 # Quick how-to :